kasmith11/NBA.Clustering/NBA_Clustering_Report.md

 NBA <- NBAPerGameStatistics(season = 2019)
 NBA <- NBA[, 8:28]
 ```

+Data preperation for this clustering analysis includes getting rid of all null values by imputing 0, scaling the data, and calculating distance measures.

 ``` r
 #Data preperation for this clustering analysis include filtering out players who played less